raghadzohair/Uber-Fare-Calculator/README.md

 # Uber-Fare-Calculator
-A program contains menus to calculate Uber fare in this program apply the concept of while loop
+A program contains menus to calculate Uber fare, this program apply the concept of while loop